ekapolc/ASR_classproject/README.md

 ### Defining sequence of the blocks: Language model

 We are given a sample uni-gram language model for the yesno data.
-You'll find a `arpa` formatted language model inside `lm` directory.
+You'll find a `arpa` formatted language model inside `data/local` directory.
 However, again, the language model also needs to be converted into a FST.
 For that, Kaldi also comes with a number of programs.
 In this example, we will use the script, `local/prepare_lm.sh`.